Service Guide

 Visiting a library (Reading Only)

-• When you visit other university's library, please check the institution's web site for instructions on how to use the library.
+- When you visit other university libraries, please check the institution's website for instructions on how to use the library.

-• Some libraries may require the presentation of student ID or personal ID, and some may require request you to contact them in advance.
+- Some libraries may require the presentation of student ID or personal ID, and some may require you to contact them in advance.

-• If you need a letter of introduction (permission to use a library), please apply for it at your home library by 1-3 days before the preferred date to visit.
+- If you need a letter of introduction (permission to use a library), please apply for it at the library of your department by 1-3 days before the preferred date to visit.

-• You can also apply a letter of introduction online at: [Main Library] Application for letter of introduction to other university libraries
+- You can also apply for a letter of introduction online at [Main Library] Application for letter of introduction to other university libraries.

 * Some materials may not be available for borrowing, such as bound books, books out on loan, or resources owned by a research laboratory.

-* Policies on library service vary from library to library.
-Please check List of KU Libraries for detail.
+*Policies on library service vary from library to library.
+Please check the List of KU Libraries for details.

 Contact us